The Shark Wandvac is one of the best handheld vacuums, and the ergonomic design performed well in our testing.

 Charging dock: The second method is an all-in-one charging dock.
 The dock itself is plugged into an electrical outlet, so every time the vacuum is put into the dock, it gets charged (unless the dock is unplugged).

 Not all Shark handheld vacuums are cordless.
 For those with a cord, the cord can vary in length from 6 to 25 feet, depending on the model.
-Obviously, a longer cord gives you a greater range of motion and mobility, so if you’re deciding between two corded models and cord length is the only major difference, opt for the one with the longer cord.
+Obviously, a longer cord gives you a greater range of motion and mobility, so if you’re deciding between two corded models and the cord length is the only major difference, opt for the one with the longer cord.

 The accessories can often make all the difference in the value of a vacuum.
 Each model comes with a few extra accessories, but all the tools we list are not compatible with all models.
 Decide which tools will work best in your situation and choose a Shark handheld vacuum that includes those.